ABOUT ME

 I lived with different cultures from primary school in Bombay and Aden, to boarding school in Scotland, and then an accounting apprenticeship in England where I qualified with the ICAEW, followed by auditing in London and Paris.

 By this time, I had saved enough money to pay for an MBA at INSEAD, a multi-cultural environment where it is impossible to succeed without working in the team set up by the school.
 Mine had five nationalities.
+My career continued in the European HQ of a US company in Paris, then three years in Switzerland as Finance Director in manufacturing.
+Thereafter I worked in France and Switzerland for 35 years, with companies with headquarters in Italy, Germany, Japan and USA.

 During this time, I travelled extensively which was fun.
 There were different types of travelling.
 The first was in projects abroad, that included: the audit of a goldmine in Ghana, negotiating distribution agreements in Tokyo or Amsterdam, looking for new offices in Barcelona, a takeover audit in Nice or assessing fraud in Geneva.